Refined Risk Bounds for Unbounded Losses via Transductive Priors: Introduction

 In the transductive setup, where we know the set \(\{x_1, \ldots, x_T\}\), if additionally the data is linearly separable with margin \(\gamma\), the result of our \cref{thm:slab-experts-for-hinge} implies, in particular, that

-Prediction is again achieved using a version of the continuous exponential weights algorithm, and the right-hand side of the above cumulative error bound does not depend on \(\gamma\), which must be the case when the set \(\{x_1, \ldots, x_T\}\) is unknown.
+Prediction is again achieved using a version of the continuous exponential weights algorithm, and the right-hand side of the above cumulative error bound does not depend on \(\gamma\), which need not hold in the inductive (unknown-set) setup.